neryus/email-designer-resources/README.md

 The collection features email copy for all kinds of occasions: from welcome emails and new feature announcements to trickier things like apologies, billing issues and the unpleasant case of shutting down.

 ## Images
-**[Pixlr](https://pixlr.com/)** good alternative for Photoshop, it's opening psd files and this is enough to crop email design.
+**[Pixlr](https://pixlr.com/)** good alternative for Photoshop, it's opening psd files and this is enough to crop email designs.
 Images can be saved only in two formats - jpg and png.

 Available web app and desktop version, In my opinion desktop working much faster and available worktop is bigger.